How many times have you worked with offshore development teams where you had sleepless nights since they were halfway around the world?

 - Velocity

-As an executive leading teams at a corporate, or a startup founder, I would imagine that these seven value points are extremely important for you.
+As an executive leading teams at a US-based company or a startup founder, I would imagine that these eight value points are extremely important for you.
 As part of your development strategy, these are the keys to your success with the right nearshore partner.
 You should not only expect but demand these things from the partner.

-In the business landscape, competition is coming and biting at your heels so you only have the time and bandwidth to get this done right the first time.
-I’ve heard time and time again, “well, they cost less than a US team so if there are problems and we need to redo it, it will still cost less than a US-based team.”
-I cringe when I hear this as it is really an unacceptable approach, especially if you select the right partner the first time around.
+In the business landscape, competition is coming and biting at your heels, so you only have the time and bandwidth to get this done right the first time.
+I’ve heard time and time again, “Well, they cost less than a US team, so if there are problems and we need to redo it, it will still cost less than a US-based team.”
+I cringe when I hear this, as it is really an unacceptable approach, especially if you select the right partner the first time around.
+They are already expecting failure.
 What they did not calculate in this approach is the cost of “time” in addition to the budget burn.
-So, in the end it really cost 2X the time and budget in addition to the opportunity cost of other things that could not have been done in parallel.
+So, in the end, it really costs 2X+ the time and budget in addition to the opportunity cost of other things that could not have been done in parallel.
+Forget about the sleepless nights.

-There is no one answer here, but rather depends on your specific needs and requirements.
-Here are a range of questions to ask which should help you arrive at an answer that works for your situation.
+There is not one answer here, but rather it depends on your specific needs and requirements.
+Here is a range of questions to ask, which should help you arrive at an answer that works for your situation.

-How can I maximize the output by extending the budget as far as possible?
+How can I maximize the output performance by extending the budget as far as possible?

 Do I need access to specific skills that I can’t find locally?